ChenguK/moods/README.md

 In the future, I would like to add in the functions that I set out to include:

 1. I would like the user to be able to add a gif to their post to exemplify their mood.
-There just wasn't enough to look into that option.
+There just wasn't enough time to look into that option.

 2. I would like the user to be able to upload a picture to exemplify their experience if they feel the community might need that to understand their situation